Man who shot video of fatal Capitol shooting is arrested, remains focus of political storm

 “John Sullivan has exploited Black people, profited off of our pain and hurt the movement,” said Tyeise Bellamy, the founder of Black Lives for Humanity Movement, a Salt Lake City group that works with the homeless.
 “We’ve been telling people this for months.
 So now, to see him up there as this poster child for folks to say, ‘Look, look, look, look, it was Black Lives Matter all along, or antifa all along’ — we will not allow you to say he is part of our movement to justify the destruction, insecurity and racism of the right.”

 Sullivan, one of four sons of Jack and Lisa Sullivan, grew up in Stafford, Va., about 45 miles from Washington.
-A friend, who requested anonymity to discuss Sullivan’s personal history, said the boys were adopted and raised in the Mormon faith and had an isolated, conservative upbringing.
+A friend, who spoke on the condition of anonymity to discuss Sullivan’s personal history, said the boys were adopted and raised in the Mormon faith and had an isolated, conservative upbringing.
 His brother James is a conservative activist.
 His parents, who now live in Utah, did not return calls Friday seeking comment.

 The boys enjoyed inline skating, and John Sullivan and one of his brothers later switched to the ice and began speed skating.
 There is a 400-meter speedskating rink in Kearns, Utah, near Salt Lake City, where Olympic-caliber skaters train, and Sullivan moved there to train, then tried to qualify for the 2018 Winter Olympics.
 He did not make the U.S. team.
 He also began driving an Uber, and the company featured him in a blog post and television commercial.